AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 **3. Editing Timeline Elements**

 Drag and drop [timeline elements](Elements) to change their position on the timeline.
 To alter the duration of an element, drag duration thumbs on its sides – it allows modifying the start and end dates.
+To alter the progress of an element, use sliders on progress bars.

 Also, you can draw new connectors with the help of connector thumbs on the sides of elements.
 To remove a connector, select it and press *Delete* in Windows or *Cmd-Backspace* in Mac.